LBL-EESA/TECA/doc/rtd/developer.rst

         unsigned long long a_very_lon_name =
             a_long_function_name_that_returns_a_value(foo, bar, baz);

-* when wrapping conditionals logical opoerators go on the preceding line.
+* when wrapping conditionals logical operators go on the preceding line.
 For
   example:

     .. code-block:: c++